 - External temp controller, easy to set the temp.

-- Built-in thermometer, is sensitive in water.
+- The built-in thermometer is sensitive to water.

-- Led digital display, show water temp.
+- Led digital display, showing water temp.

 - Auto shut off when out of water, safe to use.

-- Auto stop heating when water temp is higher than 95â.
+- Auto stop heating when the water temp is higher than 95℉.

 Specification: